 - Hiking / Fitness: You’ll be on the brainrock of White Pocket after a short and sandy 5-10 min walk.
 Once there, we’ll hike a total of 2-3 miles while chasing the light and getting you the best photos.
 The hiking is not strenuous, but it is over uneven terrain with some short, steep sections.
 All participants should ensure their fitness level is adequate for this trip.

 More Trip Details

 - Restroom Facilities: There are no facilities at White Pocket.
 We will stop at a restroom if needed about an hour into the drive.
 If you need to use the restroom at White Pocket, we will have toilet paper, hand sanitizer, and a shovel available.
-You can dig a hole back behind a bush to do your business.

 - Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Plus, most folks will have cell service out at White Pocket.
 Note that cell service is limited during the drive.
 There are USB ports in our vehicles so bring a charging cable if you need one.

 - Safety: Our guides are trained in CPR/First-Aid.
 All 4WD vehicles are equipped with extraction equipment and a first-aid kit.
 We carry a satellite beacon with us in case of emergencies outside of cell range.